Portfolio item number 1

 Short description of portfolio item number 2

-Published in Carnegie Mellon University, Software Engineering Institutes Digital Library, 2024
+Published in Carnegie Mellon University, Software Engineering Institute Digital Library, 2024

 In this paper, we investigate the usefulness and design methodology of applying large language models (LLMs) to improve and automate the process of coding case data.
 We introduce tools to guide LLMs to assist in this coding process.

-Recommended citation: D. Kutscher, A. Whisnant, "Leveraging LLMs for Data Coding," Carnegie Mellon University, Software Engineering Institutes Digital Library.
+Recommended citation: D. Kutscher, A. Whisnant, "Leveraging LLMs for Data Coding," Carnegie Mellon University, Software Engineering Institute Digital Library.
 Software Engineering Institute, White Paper, 04-Nov-2024

 Download Paper

-Published in AAAI Conf on Artificial Intelligence, Special Track on Social Impact, 2025
+Published in AAAI Conference on Artificial Intelligence, 2025

-This work introduces a novel graph neural networks (GNNs)-based method to predict stream water temperature and reduce model bias across locations of different income and education levels.
+This work introduces a graph neural network method to predict stream water temperature and reduce model bias across locations with different socioeconomic attributes.

 Recommended citation: Erhu He, Declan Kutscher, Yiqun Xie, Jacob Zwart, Zhe Jiang, Huaxiu Yao, Xiaowei Jia.
-(2024).
+(2025).
 "Physics-Guided Fair Graph Sampling for Water Temperature Prediction in River Networks."
-AAAI Conf on Artificial Intelligence, Special Track on Social Impact..
+AAAI Conference on Artificial Intelligence.

 Download Paper

-We proposed a reinforcement learning tehchnique utilizing the Plackett-Luce distribution to find the optimal ordering of patches for long sequence vision transformers.
+We proposed a reinforcement learning technique using a Plackett-Luce policy to find the optimal ordering of patches for long-sequence vision transformers.

 Recommended citation: Declan Kutscher, David M. Chan, Yutong Bai, Trevor Darrell, Ritwik Gupta.
 (2025).
-"REOrdering Patches Improves Vision Models." arXiv Preprint.
+"REOrdering Patches Improves Vision Models."
+Neural Information Processing Systems (NeurIPS) 2025.

 Download Paper